uniai-lab/uniai/README.md

 <h3 align="center">To Unify AI Models!</h3>

 <p>
 UniAI, built on Node.js, serves as an integrated AI model library.
-It provides a unified interface for various models, streamlining the development process by ensuring a consistent model input and output experience.
+It provides a unified interface for various models, streamlining the development process by ensuring a consistent model input and output.
 </p>

 <h3 align=center>Chat</h3>